salmanAhmad143/laravel-assignment/README.md

 ## Running Project

-To run this project at your local system you need to clone or download the the project at your local system and then navigate to your project folder and run the following command
+To run this project at your local system you need to clone or download the the project at your local system and now find and rename ".env.example" file to ".env"

+## Now navigate to your project folder and run the following command

 ```bash
     composer install